signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

       return this;
   }
 ```
-- Define a Placeholder type.
+- A Placeholder type must exist (convention is to name it "Placeholder").
 Here the [PlaceholderStrategyConfiguration](PlaceholderStrategyConfiguration.cs)
 does the job:
   - It captures its own configuration AND the assemblies and the resolvers that apply where it is.
   - It is "empty": it always generate null strategies.
   - It overrides the `SetPlaceholder` to:
     - Check if the proposed new section is anchored in itself: the section parent configuration
       path must be exactly the placeholder's path.
       If the section is a "child", then:
       - It creates a new `PolymorphicConfigurationTypeBuilder` that uses the captured assemblies and resolvers.
       - It ensures that the section is an immutable one or creates it (anchored at the right position).
       - It creates the configured object from the section.
       - If it fails (`Create` returns null), it does nothing (by returning itsef the placeholder is kept
         unchanged).
 ``` csharp
 public sealed class PlaceholderStrategyConfiguration : ExtensibleStrategyConfiguration {